IBIO4615-AML/AML_NLU/README.md

  ('shabby', 0.5749340653419495)]
 ```

-6. Now, search a tokenizer already trained and compare your results!
+6. Now, search a word embedding that is already trained and compare your results!
 7. Submit the words you use and the most similar words.
 Also submit the code.

 ## 2. Transformers training to text generation using Wikitex2 (1.5 Points)